magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Ringinuse
 ---------

-| We did not write the description to this field.
+| Call or not the agents of the queue that are in call.